Behind The Back Barbell Shrug Video Guide

 Exercise Profile

-- Set up for the behind the back barbell shrug by loading up the weight you want to use on a straight bar or Olympic bar.
+- Set up for the behind-the-back barbell shrug by loading up the weight you want to use on a straight bar or an Olympic bar.

 - Stand facing away from the bar with your feet about shoulder width apart.

-- Bending at the knees only, pick the barbell up off the floor behind your back.
+- Bending only at the knees, pick the barbell up off the floor behind your back.
 You may have a training partner assist you.

-- Grasp the bar with an overhand grip (palms facing behind you), with your hands about shoulder width apart.
+- Grasp the bar with an overhand grip, with your hands about shoulder width apart.

 - Slowly shrug your shoulders up as far as possible.